14 Top-Rated Things to Do in Texas in Winter

 3. Walk the Trail of Lights in Austin

 The state capital of Texas, Austin, is exciting to visit throughout the year.
 The city lights up in a whole new way come winter, though.
 The city's creative energy is on full display at the Austin Trail of Lights.
 This meaningful community event offers a Texas winter experience not soon forgotten.

 Trail of Lights isn't the only way to enjoy Austin in the winter.
-The temperate weather of the region allows Austin to be as vibrant as any other time of year.
-More fun things to do in winter include ice-skating on the Whole Foods rooftop, and running the Austin Marathon in February.
+The region's temperate weather allows Austin to be as vibrant as any other time of year.
+More fun things to do in winter include ice-skating on the Whole Foods rooftop and running the Austin Marathon in February.

 4. Take a Trip to the Texas Hill Country

-Between San Antonio and Austin, Texas Hill Country is a unique geographic region in the state.
-Sitting atop the Edwards Plateau, Texas Hill Country is at a higher elevation and lends plenty of credence to its name.
-While Hill Country is a popular area throughout the year, winter in this part of Texas is lovely.
+The Texas Hill Country is a unique geographic region between San Antonio and Austin.
+This region sits at a higher elevation atop the Edwards Plateau, lending plenty of credence to its name.
+While Hill Country is a popular area throughout the year, winter in this part of Texas is downright lovely.

 A temperate winter complements the rolling topography of Texas Hill Country.
 In December and January, nights rarely go below freezing.
 The days call for a light sweater, with temperatures in the sixties.
 Compared to the sometimes-stifling weather in the summer, winter temperatures better accommodate things to do like hiking and camping.